pixelastic/blog.pixelastic.com/app/_posts/2011-11-24-paris-web-2011-accessibility.md

 ## Continuous integration

-Laurent Denis and Elie Slo誰m told us that accessibility should not be thought as the last part of a project, the one we do the day before launch.
+Laurent Denis and Elie Sloïm told us that accessibility should not be thought as the last part of a project, the one we do the day before launch.
 It has to be taken into account for the very start of the project, in the conception phase, and not at the end, as a correction phase.